tableau/connector-plugin-sdk/docs/index.md

 > * __Dialect definition file__.
 > * __Connection dialog__.

-4. Once your connector is able to connect, start running the test tool [TDVT]({{ site.baseurl }}/docs/tdvt) to verify your connector is compatible with Tableau.
+4. After your connector is able to connect, start running the test tool [TDVT]({{ site.baseurl }}/docs/tdvt) to verify your connector is compatible with Tableau.
 Load the test data into your database, [for example](https://github.com/tableau/connector-plugin-sdk/blob/master/tests/datasets/TestV1/postgres/README.md).

 5. When the TDVT tests are passing you are ready to [package and sign your connector]({{ site.baseurl }}/docs/package-sign).